Contributory copyright infringement: Difference from vicarious liability

 Unlike contributory infringement, vicarious liability can be imposed even in the absence of any intent or knowledge on part of the defendant.
 In the Napster case, the Court of Appeals for the Ninth Circuit observed:

-"In the context of copyright law, vicarious liability extends beyond an employer/employee relationship to cases in which a defendant "has the right and ability to supervise the infringing activity and also has a direct financial interest in such activities."

 In the United States

 In the United States of America, the doctrine of contributory infringement is based on the 1911 case of Kalem v Harper Brothers.
 The ingredients of contributory infringement were laid down in the Second Circuit Court of Appeals decision in Gershwin Publishing Corp v Columbia Artists Management Inc. in which the court said that contributory infringement is said to happen when someone, with knowledge of the infringing activity, induces, causes, or materially contributes to the infringing conduct of another.

 This doctrine was developed in the context of the 1909 Copyright Act which did not have any reference to contributory infringement.
 But, the 1976 Act recognised the exclusive right of a copyright owner 'to do and to authorize' the rights attached to a copyright enumerated in the Act.
 The words 'to authorize' were meant to bring contributory infringements within the purview of the Act.
 But, still, the Act did not specify the requirements of such forms of infringement and left its application to the discretion of courts.